 Where I am now….

-I still practice commercial interior design at SFASU and I still take clients on the side but I am selective with the projects I choose to work on.
+I still practice commercial interior design at SFASU, and I still take clients on the side, but I am selective with the projects I choose to work with.
 I have shifted my time to helping other designers create amazing visuals for their proposals through hand renderings.
-In the near future I plan on creating online classes for the ones that want to learn to hand render on their own.
+In the near future, I plan on creating online classes for the ones that want to learn to hand render on their own.